HamStudy/hamstudy-hambook/tech2026/content/Part 2. Person/Chapter 8. Rules and Regulations/section 8-6 Authorized transmissions.md

 > **Key Information:** Any language considered indecent or obscene is prohibited. {{< link id="T1D06" >}}

 There's no FCC- or ITU-published list of forbidden words.
 The interpretation falls to the operator and the broader community, with the practical understanding that amateur transmissions can be heard by anyone — including children.
-Imagine your grandma is listening with your 4-year-old niece sitting on her lap and speak appropriately!
+Pretend your grandma is listening with your 4-year-old niece sitting on her lap and speak appropriately!
 Use good judgment.

 ##### Willful Interference